spack/spack/lib/spack/docs/basic_usage.rst

     module load git-2.8.0-rc2-gcc-4.9.3-3bib4hqtnv5xjjoq5ugt3inblt4xrgkd

 The script may be further edited by removing unnecessary modules.
-This script may be directly executed in bash via
+This script may be directly executed in bash via:

-.. code-block :: sh
+.. code-block :: console

     source <( spack module loads --dependencies py-numpy git )